EnigmaCurry/dry_agent/README.md

  * Vite rebuilds Svelte Kit app on source file changes.

- * It **disables authentication** by statically setting the token to `correct-horse-battery-staple-this-is-for-dev-mode-only`.
-This is so that you don't have to login again after the app reloads.
+ * The auth token is staticly set to `correct-horse-battery-staple-this-is-for-dev-mode-only`, which is **insecure**, but by keeping the token static makes it so you don't have to log in again after the app reloads.
+TOTP secondary auth is still required though.

+ * Only in dev mode are you allowed to log in via multiple devices simultaneously.

  * Your workstation (tmux) sessions are unaffected by app reloads.